getredash/website/user-guide/queries/how-to-use-parameters.md

 After you add it, you will see an input field show up.
 Next to it there is a gear icon - when clicked it opens an options screen where you can set the parameter type and friendly name.

 Make sure to execute the query again after entering your parameter.

+Example for parameters can be found here (notice the description as well): http://demo.redash.io/queries/146?p_action=create